BuildOnViction/docs/docs/general/faq.md

 !!! quote "How can I create a public 'coinbase address' wallet?
 Is it only with TomoWallet for iOS and Android?
 Are there other options?"
     You need to create a wallet for the masternode public address.
 	This wallet does not need to contain any TOMO, think of it as a shell address.
-	You will then stake tomo into the masternode address via your main Tomo wallet.
+	You will then stake tomo into the masternode address via your main TOMO wallet.

 	You can use the iOS and Android apps.
 	Also you can create wallets with Metamask, MyEtherWallet.